HaChan/cheat_sheet_all/ruby/poodr/chap1-2.md

 end
 ```

-This simple refactoring makes the problem obvious. `Gear` is definitely responsible for calculating gear_inches, but it should not calculating wheel diameter.
+This simple refactoring makes the problem obvious. `Gear` is definitely responsible for calculating `gear_inches`, but it should not calculating wheel diameter.

 Methods that have a single responsibility confer the following benefits: